aimms/user-guide/aimms-ide/CPLEX/MIP Advanced/CPLEX_MIP_Advanced_-_SubMIP_Subproblem_Algorithm.rst

-SubMIPS are described in the section :ref:`option-CPLEX-submip` .
+SubMIPS are described in the section :ref:`CPLEX_SubMIP`.